ymitsos/bgpfilterupdate/README.md

 The workflow performs the following tasks:
 - Terminates the IRRD container if it runs,
 - Creates a docker network if doesn't exist,
-- Builds the IRRD container if it was built more than 24 hours and runs it,
+- Builds the IRRD container if it was built more than 24 hours ago and runs it,
 - Builds the BGPQ4 container,
 - Parses the config JSON file that describes how the prefix filter should be compiled and follows the following syntax:
 ```